 Since taking over in December, the former Memphis Tigers leader inked a top-20 recruiting class that included Demorie Tate, who is the No. 4 cornerback prospect in the country.
 The ‘Noles need to improve in several areas before they’re standing toe-to-toe with the ACC’s dictators over in Clemson, South Carolina, but the program is moving quickly to get back on track.

 While visiting Tallahassee for FSU’s Junior Day, Starkville quarterback Luke Altmyer was hand delivered a scholarship offer from Norvell himself.
-Rivals ranks Altmyer as a four-star prospect, while 247Sports ranks the 6-foot-2 signal caller from Mississippi as a three-star prospect and the No. 18 pro style quarterback in his class.
+Rivals ranks Altmyer as a four-star prospect, while the 247Sports Composite ranks the 6-foot-2 signal caller from Mississippi as a three-star prospect and the No. 17 pro style quarterback heading into his senior season.

 “[Norvell] told me that I was the one guy he wanted.
 He wanted to wait to tell me in-person,” Altmyer said after his visit, via 247Sports.
 “We have been on the phone a lot, ever since he has gotten this job.
 I’m the first one he has offered.
 So I am super excited about that.
 I am honored, so honored.”